Pamela Ann McDougall

-Pamela Ann McDougall (9 May 1925 – 4 October 2015) was a Canadian former diplomat.
+Pamela Ann McDougall (9 May 1925 – 4 October 2015) was a Canadian diplomat.

 McDougall attended Glebe Collegiate in Ottawa and went on to earn a Bachelor of Science degree in chemistry from Mount Allison University and a graduate degree from the University of Toronto.
 McDougall elected not to pursue a career in chemistry, accepting, instead, a position as a grade 3 clerk in the Department of External Affairs.
 McDougall rose through the ranks of the department, becoming a grade 1 foreign service officer in 1952.